olivoil/mongoid_acts_as_list/README.markdown

 ## Instance Methods

-item.move to: 2              #=> moves item to the 2nd position
+item.move to: 2              #=> moves item to position number 2
 item.move to: :start         #=> moves item to the first position in the list item.move to: :end           #=> moves item to the last position in the list item.move before: other_item #=> moves item before other_item